Zineb06/Zineb06.github.io/_pages/about.md

     <p>
       Outside of coding, I’m involved in <strong>volunteering</strong> to create a positive social impact.
-      I contribute to the association <strong>Tous Inclus</strong>, helping to develop SaaS platforms that promote inclusion for people with special needs and the elderly.
-I also support associations focused on animal well-being.
+      I contribute to the association <a href="https://tousinclus-asso.fr">Tous Inclus</a>, helping to develop a SaaS that promote inclusion for people with special needs and the elderly.
+I'm also a member of the association <a href="https://www.faune-alfort.org">Faune Alfort</a> that is focused on animal saving and well-being.
     </p>

     <p>